spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

 JSON format
 ~~~~~~~~~~~

-The JSON format has eight ``OPTIONAL`` keys:
+The JSON format has the following ``OPTIONAL`` keys:

 - **object_classes**: the value of this key ``MUST`` be a JSON array,
   representing a list of object classes.
   Each element in this array ``MUST`` be itself a JSON array and ``MUST`` have three elements:

   - The first element ``MUST`` be a JSON string, indicating the object class name.
-  - The second element ``MUST`` either be a JSON string, indicating the object class description, or null.
+  - The second element ``MUST`` be either a JSON string, indicating the object class description, or null.
-  - The third element ``MUST`` either be a JSON number, indicating the object class icon code, or null.
+  - The third element ``MUST`` be either a JSON integer, indicating the object class icon code, or null.

 - **relationship_classes**: the value of this key ``MUST`` be a JSON array,
   representing a list of relationships classes.